 The U.S. Supreme Court introduced the good faith exception for situations like these, where there appears to be a lawful basis for a search, but isn't.
 This exception often comes into play when officers reasonably rely on search warrants that turn out to be invalid.

-(For information on the effect of officers' misunderstanding of the law, see Traffic Stops Based on Officer Mistakes.)
+(For information on the effect of an officer's misunderstanding of the law, see Police Detentions Based on Mistakes of Fact and Mistakes of Law.)

 Courts reason that the purpose of the exclusionary rule—to deter officers from misbehaving—isn't served by keeping out evidence when cops have behaved honestly and reasonably.
 Of course, critics assert that no matter the reason for a law enforcement mistake, citizens shouldn't bear the brunt of it. ("Aren't we otherwise sanctioning law enforcement incompetence?")
 Further, they suspect that officers carry out searches under the auspices of good faith, but with the true intention of circumventing the Constitution.